Dublin has so much to offer but sometimes, it’s nice to escape the busy city centre and see what the surrounding areas have going on as well.

 The Hill of Tara in County Meath is home to many of Ireland’s famous folklore stories but it is best known as the seat of the High Kings of Ireland.
 More recently, it’s become an even more important site following the discovery of a late Stone Age passage tomb.

 Looking for more recommendations of things do in Dublin?
-Use our online guide for tips on what to see, eat and do around the city and find out what local events are happening.
+Use our online guide and our online concierge recommendations for tips on what to see, eat and do around the city and find out what local events are happening.